 Maybe taken it if they had said it was free but never shelled out hard earned bucks for it.

-I think it was given to us for Anna's area years ago but I forgot the source.
+I think it was given to us for the girls area years ago but I forgot the source.

 And as soon as she said she didn't want it, I almost put it in the "goin' to Goodwill" bin.